ravidorr/ForkSure/docs/testing/MESSAGING_SYSTEM_TEST.md

 - **Multiple Messages**: Ensure only one message shows at a time
 - **Orientation Changes**: Messages should survive screen rotation
-- **App Backgrounding**: Messages should not persist when app is backgrounded
+- **App Backgrounding**: Messages should not persist when the app is backgrounded
 - **Memory Leaks**: No retained references to Context in message callbacks

 ---